 52.6.
-Sanctions applied to Banco de Galicia and Buenos Aires In accordance with art.
-70 of the General Companies Law, Grupo S.A.U. and proceedings initiated by the Argentine Central Bank Financiero Galicia S.A. must transfer to the Legal Reserve 5% of Sanctions applied to the financial entity as of December 31, 2022 the profit for the year, until said reserve reaches 20% of the capital FIU Summary docket 867/13.
-Date of notification of the sanction: stock plus the balance of the capital adjustment account.
-June 19, 2020, Reason for the Sanction; alleged non-compliance With regard to Banco Galicia, the Argentine Central Bank rules with the provisions of article 21 of the Anti-Laundering Law and, likewise, alleged non-compliance with the provisions of the FIU stipulate that 20% of the profits shown in the Income Statement Resolution No. 121/11, especially of what is regulated in article 13 at the end of the year be allocated to the Legal Reserve, plus (or (subsection j); article 14 (subsection h); article 21 (subsection a); minus) the Adjustments of previous years and less, if any, the cumulative loss at the end of the previous fiscal year. article 23; and article 24 (subsections d and e).
-These objections are linked to the risk matrix and the operations monitoring system in relation to the prevention of money laundering and financing This proportion is applied regardless of the relationship of the of terrorism and the alleged lack of required information.
-Amount Legal Reserve fund with the Share Capital.
-When the Legal Reserve is used to absorb losses, profits may only be redistributed applied and those responsible sanctioned (fines): fines for global amounts of \$440, to the Bank and eight Directors.
-Status of the when its value reaches 20% of the Capital Stock plus the Capital case: On September 14, 2020, a direct appeal to the Sanction Adjustment. was filed before the National Chamber of Appeals in Federal In accordance with the conditions established by the Argentine Administrative Litigation of the Federal Capital under the terms of article 25 of Law No. 25246, modified by the Law No. 24144, having Central Bank, profits may only be distributed to the extent that been designated to resolve Chamber III.
-On February 19, 2021, the there are positive results, after deducting from Unallocated FIU submitted its response and on March 3, 2021, the agreement Results, in addition to the Legal and Statutory Reserves, whose was called, without a resolution having been issued to date. constitution is required, the following concepts: the difference
+Sanctions applied to Banco de Galicia and Buenos Aires S.A.U. and proceedings initiated by the Argentine Central Bank Sanctions applied to the financial entity as of December 31, 2022

+FIU Summary docket 867/13.
+Date of notification of the sanction: June 19, 2020, Reason for the Sanction; alleged non-compliance with the provisions of article 21 of the Anti-Laundering Law and, likewise, alleged non-compliance with the provisions of the FIU Resolution No. 121/11, especially of what is regulated in article 13 (subsection j); article 14 (subsection h); article 21 (subsection a); article 23; and article 24 (subsections d and e).
+These objections are linked to the risk matrix and the operations monitoring system in relation to the prevention of money laundering and financing of terrorism and the alleged lack of required information.
+Amount applied and those responsible sanctioned (fines): fines for global amounts of \$440, to the Bank and eight Directors.
+Status of the case: On September 14, 2020, a direct appeal to the Sanction was filed before the National Chamber of Appeals in Federal Administrative Litigation of the Federal Capital under the terms of article 25 of Law No. 25246, modified by the Law No. 24144, having been designated to resolve Chamber III.
+On February 19, 2021, the FIU submitted its response and on March 3, 2021, the agreement was called, without a resolution having been issued to date.

 Summary No. 1570.
 Date of notification of the sanction: August 13, 2021.
-Reason for the sanction: alleged violation of the provisions of the Ordered Text on "Veracity of Accounting Records", Point 2.2. ("Liabilities"), in accordance with point 1 of the aforementioned Orderly Text, according to Communication "A" 6248, CONAU 1 - 1260 of the Argentine Central Bank, Annex -complementary and amending-.
+Reason for the sanction: alleged violation of the provisions of the Ordered Text on "Veracity of Accounting Records", Point 2.2. ("Liabilities"), in accordance with point 1 of the aforementioned Orderly Text, according to Communication "A" 6248, CONAU 1-1260 of the Argentine Central Bank, Annex -complementary and amending-.
 Amount applied and those responsible sanctioned (fines): the Bank for an amount of \$1,680.
 Status of the case: On September 6, 2021, an appeal was filed with the Argentine Central Bank against the sanction under the terms of article 42 of Law No. 21526, modified by Law No. 24144.
 On September 19, 2022 the Argentine Central Bank presented its answer replying to the terms of the appeal, which was ordered to be served without the notification having been carried out to date.